 So, he crept up to the very edge of the clearing and peeked around the trunk of the nearest tree.
 He saw three wrinkled old crones, bickering among themselves as they crouched like vultures over a haunch of half-spoiled meat.
 The one on the left held the meat in her hands, gnawing on it as best she could with what did indeed seem to be a single tooth.
 Then the one in the middle spoke up.
 “I think you’ve had quite enough, Enyo, dearie.”
 And with that, she slid her greasy fingers up to her companion’s face and came away with a single orb, glinting wetly in the firelight — an eye!

 Now Perseus noticed that the three sisters had only vacant sockets staring out hollowly where their eyes should be.
 The crone who held the amputated eye shoved it into one of her own sockets with a squishy smack, while Enyo flailed around blindly with her hands, slapping at the air in lieu of the sister she couldn’t locate: “I’m not done yet, Pephredo!
 You always take the lion’s share!”
-Unmoved, Pephredo siezed her sister roughly by the cheek with one hand, then reached up with the other to extract her single tooth with an unnerving crack.
+Unmoved, Pephredo seized her sister roughly by the cheek with one hand, then reached up with the other to extract her single tooth with an unnerving crack.
 She shoved the tooth into her own mouth and turned her attention to the meat.

 And so the squabbling meal continued, as the third sister, whose name turned out to be Dino, relieved Pephredo of the eye and tooth in similar fashion.
 And then the precious implements came back to Enoy, and around and around and around they went.